Laser Removal of Tattoos

 - The tattoo removal site is at risk for infection.

-- Cosmetic tattoos like lip liner, eyeliner, and eyebrows may darken following treatment with tattoo removal lasers.
+- Cosmetic tattoos, such as lip liner, eyeliner, and eyebrows may darken following treatment with tattoo removal lasers.
 Further treatment of the darkened tattoos usually results in fading.

 Is laser tattoo removal safe?

 Thanks to newer technology, treatment of tattoos with laser systems has become much more effective with very little risk of scarring.
-Laser treatment is often safer than many traditional methods (excision, dermabrasion, or salabrasion) because of its unique ability to selectively treat pigment involved in the tattoo.
-In many cases, certain colors may be more effectively removed than others.
-It is known that blue/black tattoos respond particularly well to laser treatment — the response of other colors is under investigation.
+Laser treatment is often safer than many traditional methods (excision, dermabrasion) because of its unique ability to selectively treat pigment involved in the tattoo.
+(Excision cuts out the tattoos using a surgical knife [a scalpel].
+Dermabrasion uses tools to sand off the upper layers of skin.)
+In many cases, certain colors may be better able to be removed than others.
+It is known that blue/black tattoos respond particularly well to laser treatment.
+The response of other colors is under investigation.

-Remember, the information provided here is designed to provide general information only and is not a replacement for a physician’s advice.
-For details pertaining to your specific case, please arrange a consultation with a physician experienced in the use of tattoo lasers.
+Remember, the information in this document is general.
+It does not replace the physician’s advice.
+For details about your specific case, please arrange a meeting with a physician experienced in the use of tattoo lasers.

 Does insurance cover laser tattoo removal?

-Since tattoo removal is a personal option in most cases and is considered a cosmetic procedure, most insurance carriers will not cover the process unless it is medically necessary.
-Physicians or surgery centers practicing tattoo removal may also require payment in full on the day of the procedure.
-If you are considering tattoo removal, be sure to discuss associated costs up front with the physician.
+In most cases, tattoo removal is a personal choice and therefore considered a cosmetic procedure.
+Most insurance carriers will not pay for tattoo removal unless it is medically needed.
+Physicians or surgery centers that perform tattoo removal may also require payment-in-full on the day of the procedure.
+If you are considering tattoo removal, be sure to talk to the physician about all related costs before having the procedure.